migramirez2/Harmony-ONE/progress/theo-perisic.md

+2024-08-30 Fri: Created Harmony DeFi group, aimed at providing the same open discussions as the Harmony Validator group but with a focus on DeFi.
+This group will streamline ecosystem liquidity, project promotion, and user experience of our DeFi suite.
+Confirmation from Pablo for release of DeFi article, still no response from Three Sigma marketing, will ping over the weekend for promotion into next week.

 2024-08-29 Thu: Sync with Alaina for DeFi article, finaly edits with Stephen.
 Continued [simpleswap](SimpleSwap.io) integration discussions for simple ONE purchases within new [blockscout explorer](https://explorer.harmony.one/).

 2024-08-28 Wed: Review of [Harmony docs](https://docs.harmony.one/home/developers/harmony-stack).
 Insight: new users are lost when attempting to troubleshoot on their own, or navigate the space for the Harmony Ecosystem.
 Sent recommendations to Soph.